Fraud Blocker

 The myths and generalities of training based on generations aren’t helpful.
 It’s time to move beyond generations as a means of segregating an audience and training and embrace a more holistic approach to workplace learning.

-By focusing on performance and relevance you can focus on individual needs, preferences, and content to create training programs that are truly effective for all employees.
-It doesn’t matter how many generations there are in the workplace or what their names are, they won’t help you create better training that benefits your audience.
+By focusing on performance and relevance, you can impact individual needs, preferences, and content to create training programs that are genuinely effective for all employees.
+It doesn’t matter how many generations there are in the workplace or what their names are; they won’t help you create better training that benefits your audience.

-Focus on training only relevant content and employee performance and your training will be more effective than focusing on the age of the audience.
+Focus on training only on relevant content and employee performance, and your training will be more effective than focusing on the audience’s age.

 Here are some of the strategies that will help you create better training and move beyond generational training: